CarlosGS/Cyclone-PCB-Factory/Hardware/CYCLONE_2/README.md

 Version 2.0a
 --
-Adressing all the issues from the original design, implementing improvements by yOPERO, Martin Zabojnik and others.
+Adressing all the issues from the original design, and implementing improvements by yOPERO, Martin Zabojnik and others.

 * More robust design with tougher parts:
- * Better holders for the linear bearings (vibration makes them slide away)
+ * Better holders for the linear bearings (vibration made them slide away)
  * Reinforced nut/screw holders
+* Improved [gears](INHERITED) with smoother edges
 * Attachment for a vacuum cleaner
 * Better scalability (parameterized design)
 * Using a [Dremel 200](http://www.dremel.com/en-us/tools/Pages/ToolDetail.aspx?pid=200+Series) as the spindle motor